2dw6b9pspw-design/Windows11-Multi-User-Administration-Lab/Parental-Controls.md

 | Saturday   | 2 hours    | 07:00 AM – 08:00 PM    |

 **Behavior:**
-- Device access is restricted to the defined time windows.
+- Device access is restricted to defined time windows.
 - Once the daily limit is reached, further usage is blocked.

 ---